GabeScott/standard-works-vault/General Conference/2001 October - Stand Firm.md

 The English poet Wordsworth captured some of my feelings about this grandchild and home when he reminded us that:

-Our birth is but a sleep and a forgetting ...
+>Our birth is but a sleep and a forgetting …

-... trailing clouds of glory do we come
+>… trailing clouds of glory do we come

-From God, who is our home.
+>From God, who is our home.

-(William Wordsworth, “Ode: Intimations of Immortality from Recollections of Early Childhood”)
+>

 Our homes here are sacred because of their connection to our Heavenly Father and our heavenly home.
 My experience with my daughter brought into clear focus once again the priority and vital importance of home and family.
 It also reminded me that as women with natural tendencies to love, nurture, and teach, we are called to protect and bless all who comprise our family.
 As He sends babies to this earth, the Lord needs us, whatever our circumstance may be, to stand strong and unwavering and to continue to create homes that are a fortress against a rising tide of evil.
 It is our charge to be the defenders of the home and family wherever we may find ourselves on this earth.

-“With all my heart I believe that the best place to prepare for ... eternal life is in the home,” said President David O. McKay (“Blueprint for Family Living,” Improvement Era, Apr.
+“With all my heart I believe that the best place to prepare for … eternal life is in the home,” said President David O. McKay (“Blueprint for Family Living,” *Improvement Era,* Apr.
 1963, 252).
 But how do we raise righteous children in a world which increasingly resembles Sodom and Gomorrah?

 President Howard W. Hunter retold this historic story that helps me answer that question.